phasorpy/phasorpy/docs/index.rst

 Questions about the usage of the PhasorPy library are answered on the `issue tracker on GitHub <https://github.com/phasorpy/phasorpy/issues>`_.

-The :doc:`acknowledgments` list individuals and organizations that contributed to the development of PhasorPy.
+Read more :doc:`about` such as dissemination :ref:`events` and :ref:`acknowledgments` of individuals and organizations.

 Please cite the PhasorPy library as: